 The Taba protected area was established primarily to protect mammals, water reserves, reptiles, and rare bird species.
 It is currently the northernmost protectorate in south Sinai, lying south of Taba.
 A protectorate is a gorgeous place visited by many tourists every year.
 The protection has many geological formations like caves, desert landscapes, steep-walled wadis, mountainous passages, and natural freshwater springs.

 The protected area contains 25 species of mammals, 50 kinds of rare birds, 24 species of reptiles, and approximately 480 species of plants.

 Other animals found here are the Nubian ibex and the Sinai leopard.
 The latter was believed to be extinct until 2014 when one was killed.
 The black eagle (Aquila verreauxii) and the rare lammergeyer (Gypaetus barbarus) are other animal species that breed in this area.

 Why see this as a tourist attraction

 Some areas in the protectorate, like the EinKhudra oasis, the White Canyon, and the Colored Canyon, are frequently visited by people seeking a day trip.
 People often come here to appreciate the beauty of Mother Nature at its best.

 How to explore the place

-The best way to travel the area is to go on a camel safari and walk to sights like the Nawamis, hike to Gabal Mileihis and Gabal Makharum, and climb through adventurous canyons like the Arada Canyon.
-A holiday to this place can be made even more special by combining it with a relaxed stay on the beach of the Gulf of Aqaba and by adding to its adventure with snorkeling or diving.
+The best way to explore the area is on a camel safari, walking to sights like the Nawamis, hiking to Gabal Mileihis and Gabal Makharum, and climbing through adventurous canyons like the Arada Canyon.
+A holiday to this place can be made even more special by combining it with a relaxed stay on the beach of the Gulf of Aqaba and adding to its adventure with snorkeling or diving.